ohrrpgce/ohrrpgce/readme-fb.txt

 ALT-ENTER switches between fullscreen and windowed modes.

-Music is converted to MIDI and played with the external FMOD EX library.
+Music is converted to MIDI and played with the external SDL_Mixer library.
 The DLL should be included with exe distributions.
 The conversion might not always be a good match, and the final infinite loop will always go to the start of the file instead of any other loop point.